abhijithaug/Machine-Learning-Based-Adaptive-PID-Tuning-for-Smart-Manufacturing-Temperature-Control/README.md

-# 🔥 ML-Based Adaptive PID Tuning for Smart Manufacturing Temperature Control
+#  Machine Learning-Based Adaptive PID Tuning for Smart Manufacturing Temperature Control

-## 📘 Overview
+##  Overview

 This repository presents a comprehensive machine learning and control systems framework for: